kenjimaeda54/news_feed_project_class_kmp/README.md

 ### 🔷 Installation

-Build commonMain from the source and intsall dependencies:
+Build newsandfeed from the source and intsall dependencies:

 1. **Clone the repository:**

     ```sh
-    ❯ git clone ../commonMain
+    ❯ git clone ../newsandfeed
     ```

 2. **Navigate to the project directory:**

     ```sh
-    ❯ cd commonMain
+    ❯ cd newsandfeed
     ```

 3. **Install the dependencies:**